sunfounder/pico-2w-kit/docs/source/cproject/ar_rgb.rst

 2.4 Colorful Light
 ====================

-In this lesson, we'll explore how to create various colors using an RGB LED and the Raspberry Pi Pico 2w.
-By adjusting the intensity of the red, green, and blue components, we can mix light to produce a wide range of colors.
+In this lesson, we'll explore how to create various colors using an RGB LED and the Raspberry Pi Pico 2 W. By adjusting the intensity of the red, green, and blue components, we can mix light to produce a wide range of colors.
 This concept is based on the additive method of color mixing.

 **What is Additive Color Mixing?**